s-p-n/scope/README.md

 ## Philosophy
 A scope is any code inside `{` and `}`, and the idea of this language is, that's all you need.
 A scope can be a simple block of code, a function/method, a class, an interface, or any encapsolation you need.
 If you write code like I do, you might start out by writing a simple bit of code, then refactor some of that code into a function, then maybe later even create a class or two with several methods.
 The Scope programming language makes migrating and merging paradigms easy by utilizing a single scope type.

-I think as an added bonus, using a single first-class scope type makes the language easier to learn and remember.
+As a bonus, using a single first-class scope type makes the language easier to learn and remember.

 To keep things understandable, I'll refer to the language as "Scope" (capital 'S'), and the type 'scope' (all lowercase).